How to Support Effective and Engaging Structured Independent Reading Time in Your Classroom

 When participating in independent reading, students should work from books that are at their “independent” reading level.
-In other words, they should read books with an accuracy of about 96%- or only 4% of errors and thus can read the book without help.
-If books are too challenging, students will not be motivated to persevere, and will not develop a love for reading.
-If books are too easy, students won’t have any opportunities to practice reading strategies to help them increase their reading fluency and comprehension over time.
-This applies to students of ALL grade levels- from elementary students through high school students!
+In other words, they should read books with an accuracy of about 96% or more- or only 4% of errors- and thus can read the book without help.
 When planning your independent reading block for your classroom, first determine how you will measure your student’s independent reading level.
 A formal assessment to determine your student’s reading level is important- not only for independent reading time but for your other literacy blocks as well.
 There are many ways to assess student reading level, and though this article does not discuss how to assess students in detail, you should learn more about assessing reading levels or determine which methods are used in your school.
-Some common methods of determining reading level are: Fountas and Pinnell Guided Reading Levels, Lexile Levels, ATOS and DRA.
+Some common methods of determining reading level are: Fountas and Pinnell Guided Reading Levels, Lexile Levels, ATOS, and DRA.
 You can also determine an estimate of reading level by student grade level, using a “conversion chart” like our Lexile Conversion Chart, available for download below.

 If you are unable to assess students in a formal method, a quick approach to estimating reading ability is the “five finger rule”.
 Ask students to turn to any page in a book they wish to read.
 For every word they don’t know, they should hold up a finger.
 Students should select a book that contains approximately 2-3 words they don’t know in any given page.
 This ensures that students don’t choose a book where they know all words (too easy) and don’t choose a book where they cannot understand the majority of the text (too hard).
 Instead they choose a book where they don’t know some words that will allow them success in understanding the text but also allow them to practice comprehension and decoding strategies.